sky-uk/ruby-bootcamp/exercises/bundler/readme_first.md

 Having more than one version of a gem installed isn't much use unless you can use both.
 The `--help` option to `kramdown` will give you the options it supports.
 List the options in both the most recent version, and in version 1.4.2.

-Which new options are supported by the more recent version?
+2. Which new options are supported by the more recent version?
    (Hint: `gem help install` should help here)

-Find out how to show which versions of `kramdown` you have installed.
+3. How do you list which versions of `kramdown` you have installed?

-Run `irb`.
-Find out how to load the `kramdown` library, and convert the following string (without quote marks) to HTML:
+4. Run `irb`, and show the Ruby code to load the `kramdown` library, and convert the following string (without quote marks) to HTML:

     "# CHUNKY BACON!"

 ## Uninstalling a gem

-Find out how to remove only version 1.4.2 of `kramdown`.
+5. Find two different ways to remove only version 1.4.2 of `kramdown`.

 ## Dependencies

 Gems can list other gems as dependencies, to be installed at the same time.
 Install the `fpm` gem.
 This is a tool for building gems from other package formats.

+6. Which dependencies does 'fpm' install?

+7. Install the `httparty` gem.
 Which dependencies does it install?

-Install the `httparty` gem.
-Which dependencies does it install?

-There is a common dependency between `fpm` and `httparty`.
+8. There is a common dependency between `fpm` and `httparty`.
 What is it?

-What problems can you foresee from the situation you now have in your `$GEM_HOME`?
+9. Which version of that dependency is loaded when you `require "fpm"`?

+10. Which version of that dependency is loaded when you `require "httparty"`?

+11. What problems might this present?

 ## Exploring rubygems.org

 Open http://rubygems.org in a browser, and search for the `rack` gem.

-What is the most recent published version?
+12. What is the most recent published version?

-Find out how to get that same information with the `gem` command.
+13. Find out how to get that same information with the `gem` command.